Praveenraj1618/Water-Quality-Predictor/README.md

 # Water Quality Prediction

-The Project aims to Predict Quality of Water based on few metrics using machine learning techniques  specifically MultiOutputRegressor wrapped around a RandomForestRegressor.Then classify the water into categories by quality level.
+The project aims to predict the quality of water based on selected chemical metrics using machine learning techniques — specifically, a `MultiOutputRegressor` wrapped around an `XGBoostRegressor`.
+Multiple models were compared, and XGBoost demonstrated superior performance in terms of accuracy and generalization.
+The predicted pollutant concentrations can later be used to classify water quality into categories based on established threshold values.

 ## Predicted Water Quality Parameters